Protect your home from a heavy rainfall flood: Check your perimeter drain now

-Heavy rain, melting snow and rising groundwater can be disastrous for your home.
+Heavy rain, melting snow, and rising groundwater can be disastrous for your home.
 When your perimeter drainage system clogs, the pressure from water buildup can lead to basement flooding or even a crack in the foundation.
 The health of your perimeter drain is easy to ignore—it’s located outside your home, it’s underground, and you’ve probably never even seen it.
 Typically, homeowners forget this critical drainage system until it fails and causes flooding and damage.
 A video camera inspection by a professional plumber will protect your home from the inconvenience and costly repairs that result from water ingress.

 What is a Perimeter Drain?

 A perimeter drainage system is an integral barricade between your home and the elements.
 Installed underground, the perimeter drain is a plastic or PVC pipe perforated with thousands of tiny slits.
 These holes permit water to come into the pipe and drain away from the basement or crawl space.
 A permeable mesh covers the pipe and then layers of gravel slope away from the home.
-This prevents soil and detritus from clogging the pipe while water flows towards the main sewer system.
-Without a proper working perimeter drain, your basement walls could crack from water buildup after heavy rainfall, rising groundwater or melting snow.
+This prevents soil and detritus from clogging the pipe while water flows toward the main sewer system.
+Without a proper working perimeter drain, your basement walls could crack from water buildup after heavy rainfall, rising groundwater, or melting snow.

 A perimeter drain is sometimes referred to as “weeping tile” named for clay tiles that were used before modern pipes.
 Older homes may have original clay or concrete weeping tiles.
 Check this system for deterioration—breaking, blockage, and even collapse is possible.

 A properly installed perimeter drain can last for decades.
-However, pipes can get clogged with dirt, tree roots and debris.
+However, pipes can get clogged with dirt, tree roots, and debris.
 Perimeter drains need cleaning every three or four years.

 What are the Results When My Perimeter Drain is Clogged?